 A spiritual highlight is the annual mariachi Mass, which is scheduled to begin at 10 a.m.
 Sunday, May 5, in the main tent.
 Archbishop Alexander Sample will preside and liturgical music and dance will be provided by the internationally known Mariachi Ciudad de Guadalajara and Oregon’s Premier Grupo Ballet Folklórico.

 The Mariachi Mass provides a spiritual and cultural aspect to the Cinco de Mayo festival, where positive family values are emphasized and shared by the Hispanic community.
 Everyone is welcome to attend the Mass, regardless of religious affiliation.
-To keep this event safe for everyone, a limited number of attendees will be allowed.
-After the Mass is over, we welcome attendees to come out the back and into the Artisan Area, where they will be greeted by the option to purchase a ticket to enter the Fiesta or a path to exit the Fiesta.
+To keep this event safe for everyone, a limited number of attendees will be allowed based on tent capacity.
+At the conclusion of the Mass, we welcome attendees to exit from the back of the main tent into the Artisan Area, where they will be greeted with the option to purchase a ticket to enter the Fiesta or a path to exit the Fiesta.

-$5 entry for all Mariachi Mass guests, ages 7 and older.
+$5 optional entry to the fiesta for Mariachi Mass guests, ages 7 and older.
 6 & under free.